imedkrisna/krisna/content/id/post/pystata/index.md

 Aren't you just love the Stata logo???

 Next, we load the dataset to Stata!
-I use Stata magic to do this. there is also a possibility calling Stata with [API](https://www.stata.com/python/pystata/notebook/Example5.html#), but in Jupyter, using magic is somewhat easier for me.
+I use Stata magic to do this. there is also a possibility calling Stata with API like [this one](https://www.stata.com/python/pystata/notebook/Example5.html#) and [this one](https://www.stata.com/new-in-stata/pystata/), but in Jupyter, using magic is somewhat easier for me.

 Now lets call the data and describe it.